Enrolling as an Inactive Member

 Provide any service (paid or unpaid) for another person or entity or consult on any matter that requires the use of legal skill or knowledge, such as providing legal advice or preparing a will, contract, or other instrument, the legal effect of which must be determined

-Engage in any other activity which is determined to constitute the practice of law by statute, rule, regulation, or court decision
+Engage in any other activity which is determined to constitute the practice of law by statute, rule, regulation, or court decision in Texas.

 To Claim Inactive Status, Complete the Following Steps:

 1. To claim Inactive Status, log in to your My Bar Page and click “Pay Fees”.